-This page describes the steps to view, update, and delete
+This page describes how to view, update, and delete

 Partner Cross-Cloud Interconnect for Amazon Web Services (AWS) connections.
 To view, update, or delete a